Welcome to the World’s First Online ‘Cutural Café‘!

-If you like, as every traditional Café, you can also order good quality coffee from Italian roasting company ‘La Tazza d’Oro’ or coffee roasted in Sweden for a quality traditional filter coffee.
+If you like, as every traditional Café, you can also order coffee from an Italian company with over 80 years long tradition of quality roasting.
 To order you will need to head to the counter!

 The Origin of The Name:

 The name Lost in a Cup originates from the Italian saying ‘perdersi in un bicchiere d’acqua’, which means literally ‘to get lost in a cup of water’.
 People in Italy use this expression to describe when a person finds a situation more complicated than one normally would, or should.
 Many see this as a negative thing, however asking questions and doubting can also be very positive and this sort of analysis is what will characterise the articles you read on this website.